Month 1, Day 11, Monday 2:15 p.m.

-Damien stared at her for a second, his eyes narrowed.
+Damien stared at her for a second, his eyes narrowing.
 “Do you think you could?
 Win in the first three seconds, that is?”

-Sebastien ran her tongue across the back of her teeth for a few seconds of contemplation.
+Sebastien ran her tongue across the back of her teeth as she contemplated the question for a few seconds.
 “I think so.
 If for no other reason than that it would probably take him off guard.”